robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 ## Description

-This package provides a RViz panel which allows to create human agents and store them in a Yaml file that will be used by the HuNav Simulator.
+This package provides a RViz panel which allows to create human agents and save them in a Yaml file that will be used by the HuNav Simulator.

 This package makes use of nav2-map-server to load the map that is going to be used.